Stackclash/5e-vault/5. Mechanics/Bestiary/Humanoid/Drow Priestess Of Lolth.md

 - "desc": "The drow makes two scourge attacks."
   "name": "Multiattack"
 - "desc": "Melee Weapon Attack: dice: d20+5 (+5 to hit), reach 5 ft., one target.\
-    \ Hit: 5 (dice: 1d6 + 2|avg (1d6 + 2)) piercing damage plus 17 (dice: 5d6|avg\
+    \ Hit: dice: 1d6 + 2|avg (1d6 + 2) piercing damage plus dice: 5d6|avg\
-    \ (5d6)) poison damage."
+    \ (5d6) poison damage."
   "name": "Scourge"
 - "desc": "The drow attempts to magically summon a [[5.
 Mechanics/Bestiary/Fiend/Yochlol.md|yochlol]]\
     \ with a 30% chance chance of success.
-If the attempt fails, the drow takes 5\
+If the attempt fails, the drow takes dice:\
-    \ (dice: 1d10|avg (1d10)) psychic damage.
-Otherwise, the summoned demon appears\
+    \ 1d10|avg (1d10) psychic damage.
+Otherwise, the summoned demon appears in\
-    \ in an unoccupied space within 60 feet of its summoner, acts as an ally of its\
+    \ an unoccupied space within 60 feet of its summoner, acts as an ally of its summoner,\
-    \ summoner, and can't summon other demons.
-It remains for 10 minutes, until it\
+    \ and can't summon other demons.
+It remains for 10 minutes, until it or its summoner\
-    \ or its summoner dies, or until its summoner dismisses it as an action."
+    \ dies, or until its summoner dismisses it as an action."
   "name": "Summon Demon (1/Day)"
 "source":
 - "MM"